 Miscellaneous

-During the development, we got some ideas how to enhance the capability oft the process.
-Therefor, we implemented a view tags.
+During development, we identified several ways to enhance the capabilities of the process.
+Therefore, we implemented the following tags.

 li-attribute